Reiki Quick Facts

 How Can Reiki Be Used?

 Reiki works in conjunction with modern medicine to reduce stress and bring one to a state of balance and inner peace.
 Reiki Practitioners, Masters and Teachers are not medical doctors or counselors and do not diagnose illness or prescribe medications to their clients.
 They also do not offer medical advice.
 Reiki has been shown, however, to be an excellent addition and complementary treatment to regular, supervised traditional medical care.
+It is utilized alongside modern medical interventions as a CAM treatment.

 Is Reiki a Religious Practice?